University Directed Programs

 - Create draft itinerary and budget based off program director's outline

-- Coordinate on-site reservations and scheduling
+- Coordinates all on-site logistics including on-site reservations and scheduling

 - Finalize itinerary and budget through final signed contract